PennyLeScroche/Hero-Princesses/index.md

 As a distortion dice game, this is based on the same system used in [Distorted Domains](https://pennylescroche.github.io/Distorted-Domains).
 Please look at Distorted Domains if there are any questions on how the system works or how to run the game

 Prismatic Princesses is a game about powerful princesses overcoming problems.
 Each princess will have a magic of some kind, usually defined by a theme related to their color.
 These things can be elemental, a fundamental aspect of the universe, or perhaps a more subtle kind of magic, such as dance or feats of strength.
 The game has no defined setting, aside from featuring a number of Princesses who have been gifted with magical power, and a responsibility to protect others, and lead them through darkness into the light.
-Each Princess wields their magic, as well as a powerful artifact, and has the help of a familiar that enhances or compliments their own abilities.
+Each Princess wields their magic, as well as a powerful artifact, and has the help of a companion that enhances or compliments their own abilities.
 While there is an included science fantasy setting, there is also a guide to creating your own setting as a group.

 # Characters

 The player characters in Prismatic Princesses are refered to as Princesses.
 However, they do not specifically have to be a princess.
 Princesses in this game are more of an idea than a gendered term, or a title of royalty.
 A Princess is someone blessed with a magical power related to a specific color.
 A Princess is someone who fights for good, who protects others, who believes in compassion, and wants to make the world a better place.
 The actual title of your Princess could be Princess, another royal title like Duchess or Prince, Something made up like Light Bringers, or maybe each Princess has a super-hero like name.

+Each Princess wields a notable magical artifact of some kind that helps them channel their power.
+They also have a companion in the form of a mount, familiar, or spiritual being.

 ### Stats